-Don’t assume Harvard Business School isn’t interested just because you’ve been rejected.
-Many MBA candidates go through more than one admissions cycle before earning admission to their dream school (and roughly 1 in 10 HBS candidates apply more than once).
-Going through the process once gives you a much better idea of what HBS really wants and how to deliver a more polished performance this time around.
+Many MBA candidates go through more than one admissions cycle before earning admission to their dream school (and roughly 1 in 10 HBS students had to apply more than once before gaining admission).
+Going through the process once is almost a rite of passage and it can give you a much better idea of what HBS really wants and how to deliver a stronger application the second (or third) time around.

-- Seek outside feedback.
-Do you think what you wrote or communicated was found lacking, as opposed to the more quant-driven factors in admission?
-Maybe you made it all the way through your interview stage but delivered a performance that failed to connect.
-Know that HBS will sometimes offer feedback, so you should always ask.
-Feedback from a discerning friend, or an admissions coach with former experience as an MBA gatekeeper, can give you confidence in understanding what went wrong and what the opportunity is for the future.
-Get grounded in an understanding of where you can improve to determine how to best enhance your story.
+So get a second (and potentially third) opinion.
+Maybe you made it all the way through your interview stage but delivered a performance that failed to connect or was inconsistent with what you stated in your application.
+In the past, HBS would offer feedback, so you should always ask, though this may no longer be part of their process.
+Thus, feedback from a discerning friend, or an admissions coach, can give you confidence in understanding what went wrong and what the opportunity is for the future.
+Get grounded in an understanding of where you can improve and look at every area of the application for growth areas to determine how to best enhance your story and chances.